junkmechanic/spotifz/readme.md

 - play history
 - display models for preview
 - screen models that store passed args and the previous screen
 - current playback to lead to searching by artist, album etc as the input query to fzf
+- using a db (perhaps sqlite) instead of json blobs on disk

 # Installation

 1. Make sure you have set up a developer account with Spotify.
 2. Create an app on Spotify Dev and obtain the API key.
 3. Copy `config.json` to `~/.config/spotifz.json` and fill in the required json fields.
 4. Change to the root directory of this project and run `pip install .`
 5. You should be able to call `spotifz` from your shell.
 6. Select `Update Cache` the first time you run `spotifz`.